N7ghtm4r3/Equinox/docs/core/index.md

   Allows to format the temporal values and calculate temporal gap

 - [Requester](APIs/common/Requester.md)
-  Allows to communicate with your backends providing the basic methods to build your own customized requester following the **Equinox**'s philosophy
+  Allows to send API requests with your clients providing the basic methods to build your own customized requester following the **Equinox**'s philosophy

 - [Retriever](APIs/common/Retriever.md)